lincjones/Crappy-Physics-Simulator/README.md

 -LEFT CLICK- Clears screen

 -------------------------------
--Ty for staring this project :)
+-Ty for starring this project :)
 # Crappy-Physics-Simulator